essayyzed/the-iron-protocol/01_GENESIS/README.md

 - [ ] **Git:** 100+ meaningful commits across your Year 1 projects.
 - [ ] **Ops:** A hardened VPS running at least 2 containerized services via Docker Compose.
 - [ ] **Communication:** 5+ "Good Questions" asked in public forums (Issues/Discord) with full context.
 ---

+## 🛠️ Protocol Modes (Choose Your Path)
+We know not everyone has a dedicated high-end laptop.
+Choose the mode that fits your constraints:

+- **Full Iron Mode:** Nuke Windows.
+Linux is your only OS.
+(Recommended for maximum growth).
+- **Hybrid/Budget Mode:** Use WSL2 (Windows Subsystem for Linux) for daily coding + a 2-hour "Linux Only" session every weekend at a lab or on a live USB.
+- **Cloud Mode:** If your hardware is very weak, use [GitHub Codespaces](https://github.com/features/codespaces) or [Gitpod](https://www.gitpod.io/) for a full Linux environment in the browser.

+**Constraint is not an excuse.
+It is a design requirement.**

+---

 ## ⚠️ Common Year 1 Mistakes